JorisTruong/homeaccountant-app/README.md

 ### Low priority:
 * Research bar in Categories
-* Review navigation design
 * Filter transactions by expense or not
 * Clicking main cards in homepage navigates to graphs with eventual filters
 * Add the ability to set a monthly budget amount for each category/subcategory
-* Add the ability for a transaction to be recurrent
 * Self-hosting option

 # Issues